 Unsellable-token scams#

-An unsellable-token scam lets users acquire a token but prevents or severely penalizes selling it.
+An unsellable-token scam — commonly called a honeypot — lets you buy a token but blocks or destroys your ability to sell it.
 The pool can look active and the chart can rise while the token contract quietly grants selected addresses different transfer rights.

 How the trap works#